SynthSeg: Segmentation of brain MRI scans of any contrast and resolution without retraining

 \subsubsection{Model output and segmentation target}

 At each training step, our method produces two volumes: an image $I$ sampled from the generative model, and its segmentation target $T$.
-The latter is obtained by taking the deformed map $L$ in~(\ref{eq:spatial_augm}), and resetting to background all the label values that we do not wish to segment (e.g., the extra-cerebral regions, which are critical to synthesise but of no interest to segment).
+The latter is obtained by taking the deformed map $L$ in~(\ref{eq:spatial_augm}), and resetting to background all the label values that we do not wish to segment (i.e., labels for the background structures, which are of no interest to segment).
 Thus, $T$ has $K' \leq K$ labels (Figure~\ref{fig:generative model}f).

-We emphasise that the central contribution of this work lies in the adopted domain randomisation strategy, s The values of the hyperparameters controlling these priors (listed in Supplement~2) were set by visual inspection~\cite{billot_learning_2020, billot_partial_2020, billot_joint_2021}, and are the object of a sensibility analysis in Section~\ref{sec:exp 2}.
+We emphasise that the central contribution of this work lies in the adopted domain randomisation strategy.
+The values of the hyperparameters controlling the uniform priors (listed in Supplement~2) are tuned using a validation set, and are the object of a sensitivity analysis in Section~\ref{sec:exp 2}.